elibroftw/blog.elijahlopez.ca/content/posts/canadas-problems-are-entirely-artificial.md

   - politics
 ---

 Canada doesn't have a productivity crisis.
 It has a lack of JOBS.
-And the lack of JOBS comes from the lack of LEADERSHIP.
+And the lack of JOBS comes from the lack of COMPETITION which comes from a lack of LEADERSHIP.
 All our country's problems are ARTIFICIAL (MAN MADE).
 We can't even build a fucking road in this country!

+{{< toc >}}

-## Rent is Too damn high
+## Rent is Too Damn High

 Before we address home ownership, we must first dissect this statement.
 A lot of people who will never own a home are under the impression that rent itself is too high and that owning would be comparable or cheaper rather than more expensive.
 I agree with them that renting is too expensive but disagree that they think improving ownership is not important.